lescx/www.les.cx/content/articles/app-sources-grapheneos.md

 title = 'A Summary of App Repositories for GrapheneOS' subtitle = "Don't bully the app store with only 12 apps… :("
 # tl;dr
-tldr = 'Ideally, only use the GrapheneOS "Apps" app and Accrescent - maybe that is a possibility in the future.
+tldr = 'Ideally, only use the GrapheneOS "Apps" app and Accrescent - maybe that will be a possibility in the future.
 If you use the sandboxed Google Play Services, download your apps from the Google Play Store.
 Download Obtainium from GitHub for apps not found in the Google Play Store.
 Do not use Aurora Store or F-Droid anymore.
-Do not download non-app stores from websites.'
+Downloading apps from official websites should be your last resort.'

 # SEO ~150 chars max
-description = 'A comparison and recommendation about different kind of sources to retrieve apps from for GrapheneOS.'
+description = 'A comparison of different sources to retrieve apps from for GrapheneOS.'
 # SEO keywords
 keywords = ['GrapheneOS', 'Aurora Store', 'F-Droid', 'Accrescent', 'Obtainium']